 - Full lung function tests for people experiencing breathing problems

-- Spirometry - this test measures the amount of air you can blow out
+- Spirometry which measures the amount of air you can blow out

-- Bronchial challenge tests - this tests measures how reactive a patient's airways are
+- Bronchial challenge tests that measure how reactive a patient's airways are

-- Body Plethysmography - this test provides additional information on lung function e.g. total thoracic gas volume, airways resistance
+- Body Plethysmography which provides additional information on lung function such as total thoracic gas volume, airways resistance and so on

-- Respiratory Muscle Tests - this assesses respiratory muscle strength/weakness
+- Respiratory Muscle tests that assesses respiratory muscle strength/weakness

-- Allergy testing - this test assesses if a patient demonstrates an allergic reaction to specific allergens, e.g. grass pollen, cat dander
+- Allergy testing to assesses if a patient demonstrates an allergic reaction to specific allergens such as grass pollen or cat dander

-- Capillary blood gases - this checks a patient's blood gas status e.g. oxygen and carbon dioxide content within the blood
+- Capillary Blood Gas (CBG) testing which is a blood test to assess a patient's blood gas status.
+This allows for the assessment of the oxygen and carbon dioxide content within the blood

-These tests provide valuable information to help assess your lung capacity, calibre of airways, transfer of gases and can confirm or exclude suspected muscle weakness or suspected atopy.
-We also offer a comprehensive sleep disordered breathing service, oxygen assessment and cardio pulmonary exercise testing.
+These tests provide valuable information to help assess people’s lung capacity, airway calibre, transfer of gases and can confirm or exclude suspected muscle weakness or suspected atopy.
+We also offer a comprehensive sleep disorder breathing service, oxygen assessment and cardio-pulmonary exercise testing.

-Patients who are referred for assessment in the sleep clinic will be screened for possible sleep disorders and undergo a 1:1 consultation, routine medical investigations and variety of home or inpatient sleep studies.
+Patients who are referred for assessment in the sleep clinic will be screened for possible sleep disorders and undergo a 1 to 1 consultation with routine medical investigations and a variety of home or inpatient sleep studies.
 These include overnight oximetry, airflow measurements and respiratory polysomnography.
-If you are found to have Obstructive Sleep Apnoea we will provide you with a trial of auto titrating Continuous Positive Airway Pressure (CPAP).
-Our sleep services are overseen by Dr’s Ryan and Phillips.

 What is CPAP Therapy?

-Once diagnosis has been made you will get access to a wide range of equipment to help your treatment.
+Once a diagnosis has been made, access to a wide range of equipment becomes available to help with treatment.
 This may include input from either the ENT or Orthodontics departments.

-We feel that part of our service is to include our patients as much as possible so although it is the doctor’s role to give information regarding the results of investigations, we will endeavour to include our patients as much as possible in their consultations with us, specifically on how to perform the tests effectively and why we are doing them.
+Part of the service is to include patients as much as possible, so although it is the doctor’s role to give information regarding the results of investigations, the Respiratory Physiology Department will endeavour to include patients as much as possible in their consultations, specifically on how to perform the tests effectively and why they are being done.